-The Jordan Valley is in many respects the Philadephi Corridor of the West Bank.
+The Jordan Valley is in many respects the Philadelphi Corridor of the West Bank.
 While underground tunneling is not likely, the Jordan Valley is vastly longer than the Philadelphi Corridor and provides a diversity of opportunities for smuggling.
 If Israel is proposing that any future Palestinian state remain demilitarized, to prevent it from becoming another Iranian-backed stronghold like Gaza, then the only way to guarantee that prohibited weaponry does not enter its territory is by Israel retaining control of the Jordan Valley and physically blocking the entry of illegal arms.
+Israel must never allow the West Bank to become a launchpad for rocket attacks on Israeli cities, which is what happened in the Gaza Strip after the 2005 pullout.
+Israeli security requirements in the West Bank are based in part on preventing that kind of outcome,

 Israeli control of the Jordan Valley also has important implications for Jordanian security.
-Should the IDF ever evacuate the Jordan Valley, the main effort for the prevention of smuggling will fall on the Jordanian Army.
-Once it is widely known that Israel is no longer present to seal off the West Bank from the east, it is likely that many regional terrorist groups will seek to exploit Israel's new vulnerability and they will seek forward positions within Jordan.
+Should the IDF ever evacuate the Jordan Valley, the main effort for the prevention of smuggling will fall on the Jordanian army.
+Once it is widely known that Israel is no longer present to seal off the West Bank from the east, it is likely that many regional terrorist groups will seek to exploit Israel's new vulnerability and try to establish forward positions within Jordan.
 This will markedly increase the security burden on the Jordanians, and could lead to dangerous new challenges for them.
+The last time Jordan became an active base against Israel was in the late 1960s.
+In 1970, King Hussein put an end to the vast terrorist infrastructure created by the PLO in what became the Jordanian Civil War, because it threatened to topple his kingdom.

-In fact, prior to the 2007 U.S.-led surge in Iraq and the setbacks for Al-Qaeda in Anbar Province in western Iraq, Al-Qaeda had begun setting up offshoots in Jordanian towns like Irbid which sought to recruit West Bank Palestinians.
-If Israel were to withdraw from the Jordan Valley, the area could easily become a magnet for regional terrorist groups seeking to infiltrate the West Bank and join Hamas' war on Israel, whether the terrorist operatives come from Al-Qaeda in Iraq or Hizbullah in Lebanon.
+In fact, before the 2007 U.S.-led surge in Iraq and the setbacks for Al-Qaeda in Anbar Province in western Iraq, Al-Qaeda had begun setting up offshoots in Jordanian towns like Irbid that sought to recruit West Bank Palestinians.
+If Israel were to withdraw from the Jordan Valley, the area could easily become a magnet for regional terrorist groups seeking to infiltrate the West Bank and join Hamas's war on Israel, whether the operatives come from Al-Qaeda in Iraq or Hizbullah in Lebanon.